Cnawel/caranchonest/content/docs/ThreatSentry1.md

 #     caption: "Bug Bounty Bootcamp"
 #     relative: false # To use relative path for cover image, used in hugo Page-bundles
 ---
-## 3. Integration with Penetration Testing Tools
+### Part 3: Integration with Penetration Testing Tools

 Certainly!
 Here's an updated version using open-source tools for integration with a Flask application: